bepass-org/oblivion-desktop/README.md

 ## Acknowledgements

-This project stands on the shoulders of giants, and we are deeply grateful for the contributions and inspiration provided by the following friends:
+This project owes its existence to the groundbreaking work of others.
+We extend our sincere gratitude to the following contributors and innovators whose work inspired and enabled our efforts:

 - [Cloudflare Warp](https://www.cloudflare.com/application/terms/)
 - [warp-plus](https://github.com/bepass-org/warp-plus/) (Yousef Ghobadi & Mark Pashmfouroush)